rawitat/gtypist_lessons/programming_quotes.typ

- :GENERAL_3   "General Wisdoms #3             Yet another continuation from above" :GENERAL_4   "General Wisdoms #4             You know the drill, from the above" :GENERAL_5   "General Wisdoms #5             Yet another one of the above" :SW_ENG      "Software Engineering           Some thoughts on Software Dev/Eng" :SW_ENG_2    "Software Engineering #2        Continuation of the above" :SW_ENG_3    "Software Engineering #3        Just like that, from above"
+ :GENERAL_3   "General Wisdoms #3             Yet another continuation from above" :GENERAL_4   "General Wisdoms #4             You know the drill, from the above" :GENERAL_5   "General Wisdoms #5             Yet another one of the above" :GENERAL_6   "General Wisdoms #6             As the name said" :SW_ENG      "Software Engineering           Some thoughts on Software Dev/Eng" :SW_ENG_2    "Software Engineering #2        Continuation of the above" :SW_ENG_3    "Software Engineering #3        Just like that, from above"